learn-co-curriculum/phase-4-deleting-associated-data/README.md

 In this lesson, we'll be adding delete functionality to our API so that users can remove a dog house from the database.
-We'll keep using the same starter code from the previous less.
+We'll keep using the same starter code from the previous lesson.
 You can set up the models with:

 ```sh
 bundle install